Last updated: March 1, 2021

 Changes in workplace drug policies due to changes in drug laws

-Some employers, however, remain bound by federal regulations and therefore unable to change their drug-screening policies.
-It is because of this that marijuana remains on standard 5 panel, 10 panel, and 12 panel drug tests.
+Some employers, those mandated by the federal government, remain bound by its regulations.
+Therefore they are unable to change their drug-screening policies.
+It’s because of this that marijuana remains on standard 5 panel, 10 panel, and 12 panel drug tests.

 Summarized marijuana laws by state